aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/getting-started/licensing/_index.md

 {{< highlight csharp >}}

- //Instantiate an instance of license and set the license file through its path
+# Instantiate an instance of license and set the license file through its path

 license = License();
- //For Windows
+# For Windows
 license.set_license("D:\Aspose.Cells.lic");
- //For Linux or MacOS
+# For Linux or MacOS
 license.set_license("/home/yourusername/Aspose.Cells.lic");
 {{< /highlight >}}